sharmatime/anvil-docker/anvil-rstudio-base/README.md

 ## Saving RStudio Data

+Code and data generated in Terra RStudio will not be saved.
+Below are three suggestions for saving your work.

 ### Copying RStudio work to a workspace google bucket

 ### Downloading RStudio files to local computer
 ### Checking code into GitHub